pragmaticpat/gatsby-starter-sanity-homepage/README.md

       yarn start
       ```

-   1. In your _Gatsby site's directory_, to create `.env.development` and `.env.production` files with configuration for your Sanity project, run:
+   1. In your _Gatsby site's directory_, to install any remaining dependencies and create `.env.development` and `.env.production` files with configuration for your Sanity project, run:

       ```sh
-      yarn setup
+      yarn && yarn setup
       ```

 1. **Start developing**